Health Sciences

 Bachelor of Science

-Students may choose to pursue a general degree in Health Sciences to build upon an Associates of Applied Science in Health Sciences, or may choose to focus on a concentration area in Behavioral Health, Healthcare Management, Pre-Health, Sport Science, or Pre-Nursing.
-Depending on the concentration area, courses may be offered on campus, by distance delivery, or a hybrid delivery.
-APU also offers both daytime and evening course offerings depending on the pathway and program requirements.
-A first-time freshmen student with full-time enrollment status each semester, can expect to complete their degree in 8 semesters across four years.
+With flexible delivery methods and multiple entry points throughout the academic year, the Health Sciences program at APU is designed to support first time freshmen, transfer students, and working professionals.
+Students may choose to pursue a general degree in Health Sciences to build upon an Associate of Applied Science in Health Sciences or select a concentration in Behavioral Health, Healthcare Management, Pre-Health, Sport Science, or Pre-Nursing.
+Depending on the concentration, courses may be offered on campus, through distance delivery, or in a hybrid format, with both daytime and evening options available based on program needs.
+A first time freshman enrolled full time can typically complete the degree in eight semesters over four years.

 Career Opportunities